FAQs for two-factor authentication (2FA)

 What if my mobile device is lost or stolen?

-If you've lost or had your mobile device stolen, you can either sign in using a different method (see FAQ above for instructions) or ask the IT Service Desk to clear your settings.
+If you've lost or had your mobile device stolen, you can either sign in using a different method (see What if I forget my mobile device? above) or ask the IT Service Desk to clear your settings.
 We strongly recommend letting the IT Service Desk know if your phone was lost or stolen so that the appropriate updates can be made to your account.
 After your settings are cleared, you'll be prompted to register for 2FA the next time you sign in.

 note